If you have sensitive teeth, it can be treated. The type of treatment you need will depend on the cause of your sensitivity.

 The enamel is the outer layer that protects the teeth.
 Some people have thinner enamel, which makes them naturally more prone to having sensitive teeth.
 However, in many cases, the enamel is worn down due to:

 - Brushing teeth too hard

 - Grinding teeth at night

 - Using a hard toothbrush

 - Eating or drinking acidic foods or drinks regularly

-However, there are certain conditions that can lead to tooth sensitivity.
+However, certain conditions can lead to tooth sensitivity.
 Some of these conditions include:

 - Gum recession – This condition can leave sections of a tooth exposed and unprotected and cause sensitivity.

 - Gastroesophageal reflux (GERD) – This is a condition where stomach acid moves up into the esophagus.
 Over time, this can wear down teeth.
 Also, any situation that causes frequent vomiting can cause acid to wear down tooth enamel.

 - Broken teeth and tooth decay – When teeth are broken, chipped, have worn-down fillings and crowns, these situations can leave the dentin exposed, causing sensitivity.
 Typically, the sensitivity will only be felt in one particular tooth or region of the mouth.